 You can stack maps and adjust the opacity.
 From a SAR standpoint, this is cool because I can see both a topographic map and satellite imagery on top of each other when trying to find a road or trail that might not be mapped.

 You can also create areas and calculate their size.
-This is another very useful feature for SAR.
+This is another handy feature for SAR.
 I was recently assigned a very odd-shaped search area in some treacherous terrain.
 I drew the outline in Gaia – it told me that the area was 4.18 square miles.
-During the search I referenced the map to see where I had been to ensure coverage of the entire shape.
+During the search, I referenced the map to see where I had been to ensure coverage of the entire area.
 I’m sure you could find some non-SAR uses for this feature.

 Land use is depicted by additional overlays.
 Is it public land?
 Are you in a designated hunting zone?

 All screenshots here are from the iPhone SE.
 Other phones and tablets will be slightly different.